The-Dirty-Byte/.github/README.md

 # Repo for the README of this org.

-To edit the README, go to the .github folder and edit the README there.
+To edit the README, go to the profile folder and edit the README there.